catseye/Wierd/README.markdown

 ==============================

 This is Cat's Eye Technologies' distribution of Wierd, a two-dimensional esoteric programming language (a "fungeoid".)
-Unlike related languages, the symbols in a Wierd program do not determine which instructions are executed; instead, any symbols may be used to draw chains of symbols, and it is the *bends* in these chains which determine which instructions are executed.
+Unlike similar languages where the symbols in a program determine which instructions are executed, in Wierd, it is the *bends* in the chain of arbitrary symbols that determine which instructions are executed.

 History
 -------